parryc/thevoid/templates/leflan/language_lithuanian.md

 Let's look at the word _peanut butter_ to illustrate this.
 A single peanut is literally an "earth nut", which means the word is: `earth:žemė` + GEN + `nut:riešutas` or `peanut:žemės rieǔstas`. _Peanut butter_ then is `peanut` + PL + GEN + `butter:sviestas`.
 This gives us then `žemės riešutų sviestas:peanut butter`.
 Note the PL – food stuffs are normally in the plural, since we're not making peanut butter from a single peanut.

+One may find the order reversed (but the meaning the same), when the 2nd noun is a quantity, such as in <ex>_stiklinė sulčių_ ⧸ a glass of juice</ex>.

 ### Professions

 +inikas/ė